milostomic/implementation-guides/netverify/portal-settings.md

 ### Default Locale

-Select a language from the dropdown list to set your display language for Netverify.
-If no language is selected, Netverify will be displayed in English (US).<br>
+Select a language from the dropdown list to set your display language for ID Verification.
+If no language is selected, ID Verification will be displayed in English (US).<br>

 Choose from:<br>

-- English
-- English (United Kingdom)
-- German
-- Turkish
-- Finnish
-- Norwegian
-- Polish
-- Swedish
-- Russian
-- Portuguese
-- Portuguese (Brazil)
-- Spanish
-- Spanish (Mexico)
-- Italian
-- French
+- Arabic
-- Dutch
+- Armenian
 - Bulgarian
 - Chinese (China)
 - Chinese (Hong Kong)
+- Croatian
 - Czech
 - Danish
+- Dutch
+- English
+- English (United Kingdom)
+- Estonian
+- Finnish
+- French
+- Georgian
+- German
 - Greek
+- Hebrew
 - Hungarian
+- Indonesian
+- Italian
 - Japanese
+- Khmer
 - Korean
+- Lithuanian
+- Malay
+- Norwegian
+- Polish
+- Portuguese
+- Portuguese (Brazil)
 - Romanian
+- Russian
 - Slovak
+- Spanish
+- Spanish (Mexico)
+- Swedish
+- Thai
+- Turkish
 - Vietnamese
-- Lithuanian
-- Estonian

 ---
 ## Customize client

 ### Colors

-Specify primary and secondary colors for each locale to give Netverify your own look and feel.
+Specify primary and secondary colors for each locale to give ID Verification your own look and feel.

 Any configuration which is not set will first default to the root language (e.g. EN\_GB to EN), then to your default setup, and finally to the Jumio default.